 Deluge is a full-featured BitTorrent client for Linux, Unix and Windows.
 It uses libtorrent in its backend and PyGTK for its user interface.
 Deluge features a rich plugin collection; in fact, most of Deluge's functionality is available in the form of plugins.
 The OSL hosts the Deluge website, code repository and development website and also hosts Deluge downloads on the lab's FTP mirror.

-Drupal is a PHP-based content management system used in many installations worldwide, along with quite a few here at OSU.
+Drupal is a PHP-based content management system used in many installations worldwide, along with quite a few here at Oregon State.
 Drupal needed assistance with a Web server that was crippled under the load of its own popularity.
-With the financial help of Drupal's users, the OSL has built a cluster for Drupal's websites that can scale along with the growth of its userbase.
+With the financial help of Drupal's users, the OSL has built a cluster for Drupal's websites that can scale along with its growth.

 Eclipse Communication Framework